 - One year’s hosting

 - On-site admin training

 Our custom websites are precisely that, custom-designed and built.
 These are better suited to brands that want to beat the competition and really stand out from the crowd.
-Our fully custom site puts you in the driver’s seat and our team acts as an extension of yours, ready to deliver a best-in-class solution.
-These sites aren’t pre-specified like our packages; instead, we start with a blank canvas and they’re tailored to your business’ needs.
+These sites aren’t pre-specified like our packages; instead, we start with a blank canvas, and they’re tailored to your business needs.
+Our fully custom site puts you in the driver’s seat, and our team acts as an extension of yours, ready to deliver a best-in-class solution.
 To assess this, we carry out the following process:

 - Discovery and planning – the opportunity for our team to get to know your business, your challenges, what makes you unique, who your competitors are, and what they’re getting up to online.

-- User experience – leveraging a series of tools to design engaging and intuitive website layouts that are based on the user’s needs to create memorable experiences and brand advocates.
+- User experience – leveraging a series of tools to design engaging and intuitive website layouts based on the user’s needs to create memorable experiences and brand advocates.

 - Visual design – the sprinkle of magic that brings your brand to life and gives your website the WOW factor.